Senior Program Officer - Cooperative Research Program

 The National Academy of Sciences, National Academy of Engineering, and National Academy of Medicine work together as the National Academies of Sciences, Engineering, and Medicine to provide independent, objective analysis and advice to the nation and conduct other activities to solve complex problems and inform public policy decisions.
 The National Academies also encourage education and research, recognize outstanding contributions to knowledge, and increase public understanding in matters of science, engineering, and medicine.

-The Transportation Research Board (TRB) is one of seven major program units of the National Academies of Science, Engineering, and Medicine.
+The Transportation Research Board (TRB) is one of seven major divisions of the National Academies of Sciences, Engineering and Medicine, a private, nonprofit institution providing services to the government, the public, and the scientific and engineering communities.
 The Board's mission is to provide leadership in transportation innovation and progress through research and information exchange, conducted within a setting that is objective, interdisciplinary, and multimodal.

 The National Cooperative Highway Research Program (NCHRP) is an applied, contract research program that develops near-term, practical solutions to transportation issues.
 TRB manages this program; a description of the program may be found at http://www.trb.org/CRP/About/DivD.asp.